Door Mats

 • Industrial and Manufacturing Units – maintaining clean production areas and meeting health and safety requirements

-• Home Owners and DIY Enthusiasts - protecting domestic flooring and reducing household cleaning requirements
+• Homeowners and DIY Enthusiasts – protecting domestic flooring and reducing household cleaning requirements

 How to Choose the Right Door Mats

-Traffic Volume and Type: High-traffic commercial environments demand heavy-duty mats with robust construction and secure rubber backing.
-Consider the typical footwear – work boots with caked mud require aggressive scraper designs, whilst office shoes need gentler absorbent surfaces.
-Industrial sites and construction locations benefit from boot butler designs with multiple cleaning zones.
+Traffic Volume and Footwear Type: High-traffic commercial environments demand heavy-duty mats with robust construction and secure rubber backing.
+Consider typical footwear—work boots with caked mud require aggressive scraper designs, whilst office shoes need gentler absorbent surfaces.
+Construction sites and industrial locations benefit from boot butler designs with multiple cleaning zones.

 Popular Accessories